 sudo dnf reinstall vivaldi-stable

-If the issue persists with profile corruption errors, rename your profile directory to force Vivaldi to create a fresh profile:
+If the issue involves a corrupted profile, rename your profile directory to force a fresh start:

 mv ~/.config/vivaldi ~/.config/vivaldi-backup

 Launch Vivaldi again.
-If it starts successfully with the fresh profile, you can selectively copy bookmarks and settings from the backup directory.
+If it starts successfully, selectively copy bookmarks and settings from the backup directory.

 Conclusion